 Forcount ‘Ponzi Scheme’ Promoter Sentenced to 20 Years in Prison

-The The most valuable currencyUnited States Department of Justice announced that Juan Tacuri — a senior promoter of the Forcount Ponzi scheme, which was later rebranded to Weltsys — was sentenced to 20 years in prison on Oct.
+The How to recharge virtual currencyUnited States Department of Justice announced that Juan Tacuri — a senior promoter of the Forcount Ponzi scheme, which was later rebranded to Weltsys — was sentenced to 20 years in prison on Oct.
 15.

 According to an announcement from the Southern District of New York, Tacuri was also ordered to pay $3,610,718 in restitution and sentenced to one year of supervised release following his prison sentence.